redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 **Usage**

-If you're only working on your sdl and services, you can run just the api server to get GraphiQL on port 8911:
+If you're only working on your sdl and services, you can run just the api server to get GraphQL Playground on port 8911:

 ```plaintext{10}
 ~/redwood-app$ yarn rw dev api